|Unit||Dif. Index=50, SA|

 |Source||National Bureau of Statistics of the People's Republic of China|

-Purchasing Managers Index (PMI) is an index summarized and compiled through the results of the monthly survey of enterprises purchasing managers.
-It covers every links of the enterprises, including purchasing, production, logistics, and so on.
-It is one of the leading indices which was commonly adopted by international society to monitor the macroeconomic trends, and played an important role in forecasting and monitoring.
+For China, the Purchasing Managers Index (PMI) is an index summarized and compiled through the results of the monthly survey of enterprise purchasing managers.
+It covers every link of the enterprises, including purchasing, production, logistics, and so on.
+It is one of the leading indexes which was commonly adopted by international society to monitor the macroeconomic trends, and played an important role in forecasting and monitoring.

 The threshold of PMI is usually using 50 percent as the cut-off point for economic performance.
-If PMI above 50 percent, it reflects the manufacturing economy is expanding; if less than 50 percent, it reflects the manufacturing economy is in recession.
+If PMI is above (below) 50 percent, it indicates that the manufacturing economy is expanding (contracting).

 The survey involves 31 divisions of manufacturing sector in the “Industrial Classification for National Economic Activities” (GB/T4754-2011).
 The survey sample was expanded from 820 to 3000 since January 2013.
 Due to the small sample size and lack of representativeness, some industries have been merged according to the similar homogeneity of industry, and there are 21 industries after merging.

 3. Survey Methods

 PPS (Probability Proportional to Size) sampling method was adopted in manufacturing purchasing managers’ survey.
 Using the divisions of the manufacturing sector as the selecting strata, the sample size of each division is proportional to its proportion of the value-added of the division to the total value-added of the manufacturing sector.
 Within the stratum, the samples are selected according to the probabilities proportional to their principal business revenues of the enterprises.

 The survey was organized and conducted by staff members of survey offices, monthly through Online Reporting System of NBS by sending survey questionnaires to the purchasing managers of the selected enterprises.